 The State Treasurer is hereby designated as the custodian of all funds received from the federal government under any federal statutes pertaining to vocational rehabilitation.
 The State Treasurer shall make disbursements from such funds and from all state funds available for vocational rehabilitation purposes on warrants of the State Auditor, requisitioned as provided in section three of this article.

-(b) A five-year West Virginia rehabilitation services long-range plan shall be developed by the director and shall be adopted by the secretary of education and the arts.
-The West Virginia rehabilitation services' long-range plan shall be updated and revised at least every two years.
+(b) A five-year West Virginia rehabilitation services long-range plan shall be developed by the director and shall be adopted by the Secretary of Commerce.
+The West Virginia rehabilitation services’ long-range plan shall be updated and revised at least every two years.

-(c) The director is authorized to expend the moneys deposited in the West Virginia rehabilitation services special account in accordance with federal laws and regulations and with the laws of this state as is necessary for the development of the five-year long-range plan and subsequent revisions.
+(c) The director may expend the moneys deposited in the West Virginia Rehabilitation Services Special Account in accordance with federal laws and regulations and with the laws of this state necessary for the development of the five-year long-range plan and subsequent revisions.

-(d) The director is authorized to expend the moneys deposited in the West Virginia rehabilitation services special account as provided in the long-range plan at such times and in such amounts as the director determines to be necessary for the purpose of maintaining or improving the delivery of rehabilitation services: Provided, That during the budget preparation period which occurs prior to the convening of the Legislature, the director shall submit for inclusion in the executive budget document and budget bill his recommended capital expenditures, recommended priorities, estimated costs and request for appropriations for maintaining or improving the delivery of vocational rehabilitation services.
+(d) The director may expend the moneys deposited in the West Virginia Rehabilitation Services Special Account as provided in the long-range plan at such times and in such amounts as the director determines to be necessary for the purpose of maintaining or improving the delivery of rehabilitation services: Provided, That during the budget preparation period which occurs prior to the convening of the Legislature, the director shall submit for inclusion in the executive budget document and budget bill his or her recommended capital expenditures, recommended priorities, estimated costs, and request for appropriations for maintaining or improving the delivery of vocational rehabilitation services.

 The director is hereby authorized and empowered to accept and use gifts made unconditionally by will or otherwise for carrying out the purposes of this article.
 Gifts made under such conditions as in the judgment of the state board are proper and consistent with the provisions of this article may be so accepted and shall be held, invested, reinvested, and used in accordance with the conditions of the gift.